 |

-I came out from London to Auckland (via
+I came out from London to

-passenger list and a picture of the Ship.
-I believe we arrived about
+genealogical research, a passenger list and a picture of the Ship.
+I

-12 March 1956.
-Father tells me that we had a terrible storm in the
+believe we arrived about 12 March 1956.
+Father tells me that we had

-Atlantic.
-I had just learned to walk and used to stagger around the
+a terrible storm in the Atlantic.
+I had just learned to walk and

-ship like a little drunken sailor!
+used to stagger around the ship like a little drunken sailor!

-Also my grandfather was an officer on
+Also my grandfather was an

-of days out of Auckland.
-He had a picture of my mum and uncle (his two
+raider a couple of days out of Auckland.
+He had a picture of my mum

-eldest) in his breast pocket.
-The photo had a small, perfectly round
+and uncle (his two eldest) in his breast pocket.
+The photo had a

-hole in it where a piece of shrapnel went through it.
-Grandfather was
+small, perfectly round hole in it where a piece of shrapnel went

-scarcely injured!
-I would love any information on Rangitane from
+through it.
+Grandfather was scarcely injured!
+I would love any

-around this time too, please.
+information on Rangitane from around this time too, please.

 Best regards - Robert Gillard